Fenil-13/PrimeNotes/README.md

-# Prime Note App  - Learn Android Architecture Components
+# Prime Note App  - Learn Android Architecture Components Basic

 Purpose of  making app is to learn and understand basic Architecture of android and implementation.
 ## Main Hierarchy